ngbeslhang/Rotom/design_spec.md

   - Generic
   - Music
     - Compactible with Rotom's music cog
+- Regex will be used to parse subcommands

 **NOTE**: Unless specified otherwise, if a tag type isn't mentioned in the subcommand it means it's not usable for said type.